Encrypt Passwords on Linux Using OpenSSL in 2026: The Ultimate Secure Guide

 This ensures:

-• Reduces the risk if someone accesses the machine
+• Reduces the risk of unauthorized access to the machine.

 Decrypt the Password File